Please note that this post contains references to harassment and violence.

 The bullied workers who raised the grievances suffer in this process.
 Their experiences of violence are denied through the grievance handling process, which reinforced the harm.
-By invalidating their claims, human resource practitioners evaded the time and effort of investigating their cases of bullying at all.
+By invalidating their claims, the human resource practitioners studied evaded the time and effort of investigating their cases of bullying at all.

 This is not to say that human resource practitioners are all unethical tools of organizational oppression and exploitation.

 When I teach bullying in my postgraduate management classes, students who work in human resources repeatedly share their own stories of pain and frustration when they handle bullying cases.

 Even when they personally tried to advocate on behalf of the worker, their own supervisors or senior managers in the organization blocked their efforts.
 One student of mine tried to pursue a complaint about a manager who had numerous complaints made against him in the past.
 However, their manager prevented them from investigating it further, claiming that the bully was too powerful.